17 years of senior placement·500+ leadership hires·Engaged · Contingent · Staffing · RPO

 • A clean jacket if the weather requires it.
 A canvas chore jacket is fine

 • Bring a hard hat if you have your own.
-It signals you are ready to walk the site
+It signals you are ready to walk the site.
+Confirm in advance whether the site requires the OSHA-mandated PPE you'd be expected to wear daily (hard hat, eye protection, hi-vis vest, steel-toe boots) so you arrive prepared rather than borrowing from the trailer.

 A suit on a jobsite reads as someone who has not been on a jobsite recently.
 It is the wrong half-step.